sarvjeet24kumar/Project-Documentation/docs/index.md

 - Create, edit, and manage events hosted by them.
 - Handle event registrations and view participant details.
 - Communicate updates and announcements to registered students.
-- Analyze event participation trends for better engagement in future events.

 ###  (Optional) Super Admins
 - Manage the entire platform’s configuration.